Anna May Wong: Later career

 Between 1939 and 1942 Wong made few films, instead engaging in events and appearances in support of the Chinese struggle against Japan.
 Wong attended several socialite events at the Mission Inn in Riverside, California, in 1941.

 In 1942, Wong starred in Bombs over Burma and Lady from Chungking, both anti-Japanese propaganda made by the poverty row studio Producers Releasing Corporation.
 She donated her salary for both films to United China Relief.
 The Lady from Chungking differed from the usual Hollywood war film in that the Chinese were portrayed as heroes rather than as victims rescued by Americans.
 Even after American characters are captured by the Japanese, the primary goal of the heroes is not to free the Americans, but to prevent the Japanese from entering the city of Chongqing (Chungking).
 Also, the Chinese characters are portrayed by Chinese-American actors, while the Japanese villains—normally played by Chinese-American actors—are acted by European Americans.
 The film ends with Wong making a speech for the birth of a "new China".
 The Hollywood Reporter and Variety both gave Wong's performance in The Lady from Chungking positive reviews but commented negatively on the film's plot.

-A Democrat, Wong was supportive of Adlai Stevenson's campaign during the 1952 presidential election.

 Later in life, Wong invested in real estate and owned a number of properties in Hollywood.
 She converted her home on San Vicente Boulevard in Santa Monica into four apartments that she called "Moongate Apartments".
 She served as the apartment house manager from the late 1940s until 1956, when she moved in with her brother Richard on 21st Place in Santa Monica.